kloverde/Win7WeatherGadgetRepairTool/README.md

 gadget will start working again once the gadget is restarted.

-Win7WeatherGadgetRepairTool.bat:
+All of the contents in the provided zip file need to stay together in the same directory.
+Do not separate them.

+The following three scripts are the only ones you should run yourself:

+**Win7WeatherGadgetRepairTool.bat:**

-  This script performs the repair operation.
-After running this script, you will need to restart the gadget or log out, then log back in.
+  This script performs the repair operation; run it when you notice your gadget malfunctioning.
+After running it, you'll probably need to restart the gadget or log out, then log back in.

-install.bat:
+**install.bat:**

   This script will add an entry to the Windows registry to run Win7WeatherGadgetRepairTool.bat automatically at startup.
-It it not necessary to use this script, but it can make it less likely for the gadget to malfunction.
+It is not necessary to use this script, but it can make it less likely for the gadget to malfunction.
   It might even eliminate the need for you to restart the gadget or log out, depending on when the malfunction occurs.
-If the repair occurs before the gadget initializes, for example, you'll never even notice that something was wrong.
+For example, if there's a problem and the repair occurs before the gadget initializes, you'll never even notice that something was wrong.

   If you want to get *really* aggressive, you could use Task Scheduler to create a recurring task to run